-Service Requirement 3 C3 medium corrosivity conditions (note 1) High resistance to wear & trafficking/long term service (note 2 & 3) Decorative finish Paint Minimum System DFT 175 μm 2 coats of 2 pack polyurethane or 1 coat of 2 pack inhibitive Clean Brush epoxy primer - minimum 2 pack acrylic - minimum DFT 50 Degrease Blast DFT 75 μm Powder coating Clean, coat and cure in accordance with the powder coating manufacturers written instructions using the appropriate polyester powder coating to a cured thickness of not less than 70 μm.
-Industrial finish Minimum System DFT 225 μm 1 coat of 2 pack inhibitive 1 coat of high build 2 pack epoxy Clean Brush epoxy primer - minimum Degrease Blast - minimum DFT 150 μm DFT 75 μm Note 1 ISO 9223 Corrosion Category C3 (Medium).
+Service Requirement 3 C3 medium corrosivity conditions (note 1) High resistance to wear & trafficking/long term service (note 2 & 3) Decorative finish Paint Minimum System DFT 175 μm 1 coat of 2 pack inhibitive 2 coats of 2 pack polyurethane or Brush Clean epoxy primer - minimum 2 pack acrylic - minimum DFT 50 Degrease Blast DFT 75 μm um/coat Powder coating Clean, coat and cure in accordance with the powder coating manufacturers written instructions using the appropriate polyester powder coating to a cured thickness of not less than 70 μm.
+Industrial finish Minimum System DFT 225 μm 1 coat of 2 pack inhibitive 1 coat of high build 2 pack epoxy Clean Brush epoxy primer - minimum Degrease Blast - minimum DFT 150 μm DFT 75 um Note 1 ISO 9223 Corrosion Category C3 (Medium).
 These locations range from more than 1 km from a surf beach and down to about 100 metres from quiescent seawater, except in tropical locations where Service Requirement 4 is more appropriate.
 It also includes Category C4 (High) locations, provided the structure is totally exposed to the cleansing influence of rainwater or is subject to an appropriate, regular hosing with fresh water, as unwashed areas in Category C4 can be very highly corrosive.
 Note 2 Wear & trafficking is defined as surfaces subject to mild abrasion and scuffing, such as occurring in public thoroughfares, kitchens and other work areas.

-minimum total cured film thickness may be required.
+Typically 10 to 15 years maintenance repainting cycle to retain aesthetic performance.
+Note 4 For enhanced performance or in the more corrosive areas within the Category C3 zone a higher minimum total cured film thickness may be required.